wensir365/pkugcm/readme.md

 ## 2017-Mar-23: Make PUMA running

 Successfully make PUMA running on 1CPU, with fake MPI and GUI interface (stub).
-I changed "nresources" line in puma.f90, which might be related to retrieving system time used in pumax.c.
-They are marked with "XW".
+I changed "nresources" line in subroutine "epilog" of puma.f90, which is related to retrieving process time, memory, and disk info used in pumax.c.
+They are just printed into puma_diag file at the closing procedure of a run.
+No big deal.
+The code are marked with "XW".

 ## 2017-Mar-17: Make PLASIM17 running with MOST